pchickey/setup-dev-env/README.md

 ## Compatibility

-Currently only tested against Ubuntu Xenial on a chromebook.
+Works on Ubuntu Xenial, and on the Mac.